Skip to main content

 11. There is one more filter that can be used: All / Any.
 The default selection is All.
 It means that if you combine multiple filters, the graph you are searching for needs to match all of them.
 The Any filter will return all graphs that belong to each individual filter.
 Click on All to switch between All / Any.

-Find Graphs using Created Filter
+Find Graphs using Inverted Filter

 1. Click Graphs